cerensolpan/WTMB_Projects/README.md

 The project is developed for the Women Techmakers Berlin Fullstack [Javascript course.](https://www.youtube.com/watch?v=xCr2v8I4x-I&list=PL9pDl_Oth4cqVnLrf5DCK4a_HhoAEhV4a)

+The aim of the project is to create a playlist with songs published by the artist.

 Here is a [Live Version](https://wtmb-ceren-frontend.herokuapp.com/)  🚀

 ## Technologies Used